Snowball Cookies

 • I like to make these cookies very small.
 Roll the dough into 1-inch (or smaller) balls.

-powdered sugar coated snowball cookies stacked on a plate
+Snowball cookies stacked on a green plate.

 5 from 6 ratings